biglizards/SoF-Notes/content/Campaigns/Companions of Knutsdir.md

 - the spirits aren't sacred so she has no particular opinion on what Luther is doing, but he's a fool if he thinks he can abuse them and get away with it
 - Halfdan could become a speaker if he was given the right training, and he absolutely should not try to do so without training. she gives him an address halfway up a mountain somewhere.

+Fatima moves over to the Seagul, as it has more food and no plague.
+Astrid spots someone talking to someone else in a way that indicated they were planning a mutiny.
+It is mused that Iber's presence topdeck was having a soothing effect on the crew.

+Great Uncle Tibretto Bearlover the Trickster, the chef on the Death's Handmaiden (captured but unable to be enthralled due to being an Usling) suggests using the bodies of the dead to attract sharks, which could be used as food.
+Fearing a mutiny due to the limited rations, the plan is followed, but no sharks bite during the limited amount of daylight remaining.
+The rest of the bodies are covered in above-deck hammocks, so they can be used as bait tomorrow morning.

+---

+Nashta 3rd

+The morning's shark hunt was a great success!
+Someone suggested trailing the rowboats behind the ship (as it would be much easier to hit the sharks from a vantage point which could stop moving within a moment), and a great haul of two sharks was brought back to the ship, which should do a great deal for morale.
+The inedible parts can be thrown back into the water as more chum to catch more sharks, with any luck.

+Smooth sailing otherwise.

+During the night, a minor commotion - someone was knocking on the door to the brig.
+Suspecting it was one of the mutineers trying to recruit Halfdan and his friend (which would make sense, as they've already been in one mutiny recently), Astrid confronts them and loudly denounces the idea of mutiny as suicide: anyone fleeing the boat this far out to sea would surely die, and there's enough rooms the sick can be safely quarantined without infecting the rest of the crew.
+She then has tea with Tibretto, who has spent much of the night making some kind of head-ware he claims protects against plagues.
+Perhaps this is some nivish technology I've not heard of?

+big mutiny fight

+---

+Azuria 4th

+earthy, undertones of spicy aromatic scent in the hold. ragmere will not take you, the blood price is anulled.
+Skullface moira.

+long sinewy reddish strands with a waxen appearance.
+Kanthalos root. mostly grows in the cold northen climate. once a kind of holy root, known as preemroot or aidlas ails. assists one to depart from the material of their flesh and go on spirit journeys.
+Chemichally non-addictive, but extremely psycologically so.

+---

+Talia 5th

+Quarantine at Stravan passed uneventfully.
+Some kind of power struggle going on in the city and they don't let us dock.
+We don't get involved and trade our bulk goods for supplies.

+Fatima spends an entire guilder repairing the ship and hiring a loyal and skilled crew, far more than needed but she's taking no risks.

+---

+Harla 5th

+Arrived in Surkess.
+Lots of guys in armour greet us in port from clan Virwarg.
+It's Hrodi, Brago's uncle, and Knut's nephew.

+puzzle:

+Taliad 7:13 -  to: my KinLearn, HIDEElIth of CONFeckTe faith; I vow VenGens, UNerRing, Taliad 7:13 (actual) - the Learned man thus humbled, bowed before the Elect, yet the Feckless one ceased not his offensive prattle: "if thy invested authority truly exceedeth that of a mighty Gens, then the sword of divine justice must cut swifter than that of Eromeus' executioner!"
+Nashtunad 7:13 - "And also from Ithyra came from the merchant Teodorik, bearing 15 Rings fit for a prince"

+you have struck me down but this simple document you shall overlook, but my friends shall not.
+It is an arrow struck into your blackened heart.